What is diabetes and how is it connected to chronic kidney disease?

 Dialysis and transplantation

-You can also find out more about diabetes on the following websites:
+You can also find out more about diabetes on the Diabetes UK and NHS websites.

 Diabetes and kidney disease: download or order Kidney Care UK's information leaflet